 Many of the best hotels and restaurants use afternoon tea to peacock their latest flavours, chefs and art installations from around the world.
 The ceremony originated with a young woman named Anne, 7th Duchess of Bedford, who found the ritual of eating only two meals per day, as was customary during her time, simply wasn’t enough.
 She thus introduced this snack-time, in the long stretch before dinner (we feel a deep affinity with dear Anne) and would host it clandestinely in her bedroom until it became to popular to fit in all her munching mates.

 The Place: 18 Salisbury Road, Kowloon, Hong Kong, 2313-2335

-4. Classic Afternoon Tea at the Peninsula
+3. Classic Afternoon Tea at The Lobby at The Peninsula

-The Price: $338 for one, $598 for two
+The Price: $368 for one, $658 for two

 The Place: Salisbury Road, Tsim Sha Tsui

 The Pull: Very English, very sophisticated, very grand.
 They’ve been doing it for so long, you know you’re guaranteed of a fine outing.

 4. Grand Hyatt’s Tiffin Ice-cream Flavours Tea Set

 Grand Hyatt has made the most imaginative ice-cream flavours with catchy names come true in their summery afternoon tea set, and now available on Tiffin’s ice cream dessert counter.

 Ice cream flavours like Pigs Can Fly (salted egg yolk and pork floss flavoured), Frozen Lederhosen (malt beer, toffee crunch and pretzels flavoured) and So Thai (coconut milk and mango cubes flavoured, with the texture of sticky mango rice) brings diners to embark on an extraordinary ice-cream journey.